mgansler/react-css-grid-virtualized/README.md

 ### Return value

-Every Function Component needs to return [JSX](https://reactjs.org/docs/introducing-jsx.html) that is than rendered in the browser.
+Every Function Component needs to return [JSX](https://reactjs.org/docs/introducing-jsx.html) that is then rendered in the browser.
 In our component it basically returns the static examples from above filled with values calculated by `updateVisibleItems`

 ```typescript jsx